The Tree of Life And The Qabalah (which means “To Receive”)

 Yesod - “Foundation” – The foundation of the universe and ourselves is the collection of all that has been created.
 Yesod is also the sexual and desire energies that support creation.
 The foundation is a deep reflecting pool of eternal being, a great container that at the deepest level holds the divine, its love and wisdom.
 It is the place where dreams are created and from which they arise, the subconscious.

 Malkuth – “Kingdom” – Malkuth is the manifest world, our bodies and all we see in form.
+Malkuth is our senses and the world we create through our sensing experience.
 Malkuth is known as the shining bride of Keter.
 It is the Goddess energy of the Earth, the feminine, known as the great portal to birth and death.
+It is the shining radiance of being embodied in our living forms.
 It is the Garden in which we create.